openmeteo/enhydris/doc/dev/database.rst

    A character field with a descriptive name.

-Most lookup tables are described in a relevant section of this document, where their description fits better; for example, :class:`~enhydris.models.StationType` is described at Section :ref:`station`.
+Most lookup tables are described in a relevant section of this document, where their description fits better.

 Lentities
 ---------